 How much is it to register and how much sponsorship do I need to raise?

-It costs £30 to register and any additional sponsorship money raised will contribute to the work of our Bio Detection Team, but there is no minimum requirement.
+It costs £30 to register and any additional sponsorship money raised will contribute to the work of our Bio Detection, and Medical Alert Assistance Dog teams.

 Click here to see how your money helps.